../

 And it will give us the setup address, my address, my private key, and URL and a personnal UUID for identifiying myself and get the flag.

-And we can get Coin and ArcadeMachine addresses by using cast on Setup contract as they are defined in the latter:
+And we can get Coin and ArcadeMachine contracts addresses by using cast on Setup contract as they are public and defined in the latter:

 1